shashacode/shashacode/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Data Science Projects still a newbie though
+- 🔭 I'm a Data scientist and a technical writer
-- 🌱 I’m currently learning how to build Machine Learning models
+- 🌱 I’m currently learning how to deploy machine learning models
 - 👯 I’m looking to collaborate on projects that are A.I related
 - 🤔 I’m looking for help with Deep Learning
 - 💬 Ask me about Python mainly
 - 📫 How to reach me: https://twitter.com/flora_oladipupo
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Adventurous, I have a flare for languages -->
+- ⚡ Fun fact: Adventurous, I have a flare for languages
+-
+-->